|

 project in the exhibition as a physical sculpture, installation or

+performance.
 You should plan on at least one digital print.
 Minimum size

 is 24 x 16 inches, but larger is usually better -- scale is an important